IngmarStein/Monolingual/README.markdown

 Monolingual
 ===========

-#### A tool for removing unneeded language localization files for OS X
+#### A tool for removing unneeded language localization files for macOS

 ## Screenshot